2010s in music: Contemporary R&B and soul

 Rihanna had the most number-one singles during the 2010s.

 Contemporary R&B was not as prominent in the early 2010s as it was from the late 1980s to the mid-2000s when new jack swing was a fixture in popular music.
 Slow jams were largely replaced by dance numbers and pop ballads.
-Contemporary R&B began to influence hipster musicians, creating a new genre called alternative R&B. New players emerged from this subgenre, like the Weeknd, Solange, Blood Orange, SZA, the Internet, Steve Lacy, Kali Uchis, Syd, How to Dress Well, Kilo Kish, Lion Babe, Jhene Aiko, Normani, Ravyn Lenae, Kehlani, Tinashe, Sabrina Claudio, Jason Derulo, H.E.R., Tory Lanez, Gallant, Daniel Caesar, King, Moses Sumney, Kelela, dvsn, PartyNextDoor, Jeremih, Khalid, Bryson Tiller, Summer Walker, and Giveon.
+Contemporary R&B began to influence hipster musicians, creating a new genre called alternative R&B. New players emerged from this subgenre, like the Weeknd, Solange, Blood Orange, SZA, the Internet, Steve Lacy, Kali Uchis, Syd, How to Dress Well, Kilo Kish, Lion Babe, Jhene Aiko, Normani, Ravyn Lenae, Kehlani, Tinashe, Sabrina Claudio, Jason Derulo, H.E.R., Tory Lanez, Gallant, Daniel Caesar, King, Moses Sumney, Kelela, dvsn, PartyNextDoor, Jeremih, Khalid, Bryson Tiller, Summer Walker, Anderson .Paak and Giveon.

 A few top mainstream contemporary R&B artists of the 2010s were Beyoncé, Trey Songz, Miguel, Alicia Keys, Justin Timberlake and Robin Thicke.
 There was also a slight revival of soul during the early 2010s, with artists such as CeeLo Green and Janelle Monáe.